PipeWire/pipewire/README.md

 $ aplay -L
 ```

-ALSA application can then use the `pipewire:` device to use PipeWire
+ALSA applications can then use the `pipewire:` device to use PipeWire
 as the audio system.

 ### Running GStreamer applications